bbatsov/batsov.com/_posts/2021-11-29-firefox-is-the-only-alternative.md

 Corporation and the layoffs there.
 [Quantum](https://blog.mozilla.org/en/mozilla/introducing-firefox-quantum/) was a massive step forward in terms of performance, and recently Firefox also got a significant (although somewhat controversial) facelift.
 Today the browser is sleek, fast and resource-efficient.
-Problems like the ones I outline above are relatively rare.
+Problems like the ones I outlined above are relatively rare.
 In fact I even had one case where a web application (Fastmail) would get stuck on every Chromium browser after a few hours, but would work flawlessly on Firefox.

-Sadly, despite all of its improvements Firefox's share of the desktop browser market has been slowly going down from 32% in 2009-2010 to only 8% today.
-Clearly, that market share was lost solely to Chrome & co. [^2] I can attribute this decline to various factors:
+Sadly, despite all of its improvements Firefox's share of the desktop browser market has been slowly going down from 32% in 2009-2010 to only 8% today.[^2] Clearly, that market share was lost solely to Chrome & co.[^3] I can attribute this decline to various factors:

 - Google's massive development resources and marketing machine.